mrcore5/framework/README.md

 application, an entire Laravel application!
 Think "full laravel package" but only registered and fired up on defined routes.
 This combination of wiki + apps = a simple and versatile CMS!

-For a live example, visit my personal website which is running mrcore wiki at http://mreschke.com
+**For a live example and demo**, visit my personal website which is running mrcore wiki at http://mreschke.com

 Lets build a wiki!